 Sebring is a very small village located in the state of Ohio.
 With a population of 4,137 people and just one neighborhood, Sebring is the 301st largest community in Ohio.

-Because occupations involving physical labor dominate the local economy, Sebring is generally considered to be a blue-collar town.
-40.77% of the Sebring workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Sebring is a blue-collar town, with 40.77% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Sebring is a village of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Sebring who work in management occupations (9.68%), office and administrative support (9.54%), and sales jobs (8.85%).

-As is often the case in a small village, Sebring doesn't have a public transportation system that people use for their commute.
+Sebring is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Sebring in 2022 was $31,001, which is middle income relative to Ohio and the nation.
 This equates to an annual income of $124,004 for a family of four.
 However, Sebring contains both very wealthy and poor people as well.